CLASSICAL SALON DIRECTOR

 David Oei, pianist, was a soloist with the Hong Kong Philharmonic at the age of nine and has since performed with major orchestras including the New York Philharmonic, Pittsburgh, and Baltimore Symphonies.
 Mr. Oei is the winner of five Interlochen Concerto Competitions and the Concert Artists Guild, WQXR Young Artists, Young Musicians Foundation and Paul Ulanowsky Chamber Pianists Awards.
 A perennial fixture on the New York City chamber music scene he has made guest appearances with the Audubon Quartet, Claring Chamber Players, Da Capo Chamber Players, New York Philharmonic Ensembles, St. Luke's and Orpheus Chamber Ensembles and the Chamber Music Society of Lincoln Center.
 In recent years he performed the Mozart Concerto No. 20, Brahms Concertos No.1 & No. 2, and Beethoven Concerto No.3 with the Strathmere Festival Orchestra and the Schnittke Concerto with the Washington Square Festival Orchestra.

-Founding director of the Salon Chamber Soloists and a founding member of the Aspen Soloists and the Intimate P.D.Q.
-Bach he is also currently a member of the Elysium Chamber Ensemble, Washington Square Festival Chamber Ensemble and the HD Duo with pianist Helene Jeanney, besides enjoying a longtime collaboration with violinist Chin Kim and a new duo with violinist Kinga Augustyn.
+Founding director of the Salon Chamber Soloists and a founding member of the Aspen Soloists and Intimate P.D.Q.
+Bach he is also currently a member of the Elysium Chamber Ensemble, Washington Square Festival Chamber Ensemble and the HD Duo with pianist Helene Jeanney, besides enjoying a longtime collaboration with violinist Chin Kim.
 A former regular artist at Bargemusic and Chamber Music Northwest he has performed at various festivals including Caramoor, Sitka, Bard, Gretna, Seattle, Chestnut Hill, OK Mozart, Washington Square and Kuhmo.

 He has recorded a wide range of chamber works for Delos, ADDA, Vanguard, CRI, Pro Arte, Arabesque, Albany, Grenadilla and New World Records.
 A very special project was his recording with Lutz Rath of The Lay of Love and Death of the Cornet Christoph Rilke by Viktor Ullmann for piano and speaker.
 In 2010 he released his first duo CD with violinist Eriko Sato titled Five Not-So-Easy Pieces on his new label Prestissimo.
-In 2017, he released a solo CD of Steven Christopher Sacco's Book of Whimsy for the American Composers Alliance; CDs available on Amazon while downloads are available on CD Baby, Amazon, and iTunes.
+He recently released a solo CD of Steven Christopher Sacco's Book of Whimsy for the American Composers Alliance's USA label.
+This album is available on Amazon and MP3 downloads are available on CD Baby, Amazon, iTunes and Spotify.
+In 2020 Sacco's Sonata for B flat Clarinet and Piano with clarinetist Amalie Wyrick-Flax was also similarly released by the the ACA.

 Mr. Oei lives in New York City with his wife, violinist Eriko Sato, and their pit bull Marian.